BNhashem16/Images/README.md

             'banner' = Image::update('posts' , 'banner' , $post),
         ]);

-        // posts is the parent Folder
+        // posts are the parent Folder
-        // image and banner is the childs Folders
+        // image and banner are the childs Folders
         // image and banner also request name , that mean image or banner is required.
         // You should pass Row to function
     }